When the COVID-19 pandemic threw the country into an unexpected recession, it was one of the fastest and deepest in history.

-While the pandemic is causing problems around the country, syndicators are still looking to purchase multifamily properties.
-Raising capital in a recessionary period is not easy, but it can be accomplished if you act right.
 I’ve heard people say, “Find a good deal and the money will come.”
-That isn’t true now, nor has it ever been, and that includes raising capital during a booming economy.
+That isn’t true now, nor has it ever been, and that includes raising capital in a booming economy, never mind during a downturn..

 I’ve put together a 5-step process that I use to raise capital during a volatile market.
 I’m sharing it with you in the hope that it will help you raise the capital you need for your next deal.